Align then Fusion: Generalized Large-scale Multi-view Clustering with Anchor Matching Correspondences: Experiments

 \subsection{Real-world Multi-view Datasets}

-\textbf{Benchmark Datasets} \ We further perform experiments on eight real-world datasets ranging from 169 to 63896 instances, multiple dimensions and views.
+\textbf{Benchmark Datasets} \ We further perform experiments on eight real-world datasets ranging from 169 to 63896 instances, diverse dimensions and views.
 3-Sources contains 169 instances in 6 clusters for 3 views.
 UCI-Digit refers to 2000 handwritten images in 10 clusters for 3 views.
 BDGP haves 2500 instances for 3 views while SUNRGBD collects 10335 samples.
-MNIST is the commonly-used dataset and YTF-10/20 are collected from \cite{huang2022fast}.
+MNIST is a commonly-used dataset and YTF-10/20 are collected from \cite{huang2022fast}.